pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I don’t mind if my parents divorce; I don’t mind if they stay together either, but this in-between status … is not ideal.
 It has turned into a George R. R. Martin situation.
 I wouldn’t mind watching a comet hit Westeros or fast-forwarding the last few episodes of a long TV show, but I need closure.

 This matter has consumed the last month of my life.
-An colleague work once told me the not-so-nice part of being a litigator is getting stuck on a case you don’t like, because once you’re looped in on a matter, it’s very difficult to get off, and this is EXACTLY my situation.
+An colleague once told me the not-so-nice part of being a litigator is getting stuck on a case you don’t like, because once you’re looped in on a matter, it’s very difficult to get off, and this is EXACTLY my situation.
 I can't imagine sitting through a 30-day hearing on this case, but I’d feel even worse if it just got settled, with all my hours, days, even years spent on it leading to an anticlimactic end.

 I felt like I was happily sailing on the peaceful waters of the East Blue, and just as my ship was about to enter the Grand Line, I got sucked into a whirlpool and stranded near the Faraway Land and its familiar, muddy waters.
 Cannons fired from the Faraway Land are probably the only things in this world that can still scratch my hull, and last month, for the first time in years, an old itch crept upon me.
-I was too full of myself - I thought I could drift into these waters and navigate my way out with ease, but I was, once again, humbled.
+I was too full of myself – I thought I could drift into these waters and navigate my way out with ease, but I was, once again, humbled.

 I guess it is time.

 Full Ahead.

+###  Update - 25 July 2025

+Today is my 27th birthday.

+Birthday celebrations haven't been a thing in my family since I left daycare, but it's an important event nonetheless, because on this day, my parents' and their friends will send me some red packets via Wechat, which will be my entire year's budget for shopping on Chinese sites.
+I try my best to act cute and say nice things after clicking on the red packets.
+I even saved many cute gifs on Wechat solely for this purpose because I just don't know how to act cute.
+I made huge progress this year and found something to say – I asked a close family friend whether my parents picked up the divorce certificate in the end.

+The answer was negative – it turns out they didn't have the balls or the tits after all.

+The family friend clearly told my parents that I was concerned, because Mum soon messaged in our group chat to say there's no need for me to worry about them.
+"Married or not," she said, "our life is the same; your dad is just as stubborn and paranoid as usual."
+Then she followed up with another long string of ranting messages about Dad.
+I didn’t read them.

+The whole thing just felt boring and embarrassing.
+It’s like telling everyone you’ve got an offer from a reputable law firm, only for people to find out it’s just for an insight day.
+Worse still, you then decide to write a lengthy Linkedin post about how transformative the insight day was.
+And this essay has turned into my Linkedin post.

+I could’ve told my parents I wasn’t “worried about them”, that I just wanted the information for completeness, but I guess one sign of turning a year older is learning what not to say.